 There is also a workplace opportunity for digital financial advice.
-Research from the Organisation for Economic Co-operation and Development (OECD) found that over 50% of employees are stressed about finances.
-We also know when an employee is under stress, their work performance is directly impacted, which costs productivity loss.
+One thing we certainly know is that employers who invest in employee wellness have a competitive advantage.
+Research from the Organisation for Economic Co-operation and Development (OECD) has found over 50% of employees are stressed about finances.
+We also know when an employee is stressed or is under stress, that directly impacts their work performance, which in turn costs employers' productivity loss.

 Financial education and guidance is one way to empower employees to feel more in control of their own finances, and digital advice makes this much more accessible.
-And employers who invest in employee wellness are known to have a strong competitive advantage.